“Dreams are made if people try.”

 Terry’s courage and resolve have been recognized globally.
 Among a long list of honours, he became the youngest recipient of the Companion of the Order of Canada.
 An 83-kilometre stretch of the Trans-Canada Highway near Thunder Bay was re-named Terry Fox Courage Highway in his honour and a bronze statue stands close to where he ended his run.
 He received the Lou Marsh Award in 1980, was voted Canada’s Greatest Hero in 1999, and is part of Canada Post’s Millennium Collection of influential Canadians.

-Last available print of famous painting of Terry Fox unveiled at the Hall of Fame
+The last available print of famous painting of Terry Fox unveiled at the Hall of Fame on June 15, 2012: